Roakz/myCitySubscription/README.md

 These small barriers in the hustle and bustle of a busy city would potentially decrease the amount of support that we as a modern society can offer to those in need.

 If we look at the big picture there are roughly 2.2 million people in Brisbane.
-If only half of those people donated 1 dollar per week we would be looking at approximately 2.5 million dollars per month that would go towards helping provide a better life for people in need.
+If only half of those people donated 1 dollar per week we would be looking at approximately 2.5 million dollars per month that would go towards helping provide a better life for people in need.....and thats just in Brisbane.

 Let's make this process as easy as possible.